craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/The Planes of Existence.md

 #### [[Baator]], the Ideoplane of Evil
 Task: maintain moral evil and promote eternal hatred.

-This is the home plane of
+This is the home plane of [[Devils]], the manifestations of true sin.

 #### [[Limbo]], the Ideoplane of Neutrality
 Task: maintain neutrality throughout reality.

+Limbo is home to none, excepting the [[Queen of Swords]] and her minions.